How to use Free Software to learn Japanese, and more.

 January 16, 2023 — Tatsumoto Ren

-You either start practicing reading from the beginning or put off reading until some point in the future.
-If you just want to understand your target language, be able to read books effortlessly, but you don't care about speaking and don't want to talk to natives, then reading early is a good idea.
-As an adult, learning foreign languages by reading is considerably easier than learning by listening to spoken language.
+If your sole goal is to understand your target language, be able to read books effortlessly, but you don't care about speaking or interacting with natives, then reading early is a good idea.
+As an adult, learning foreign languages through reading is considerably easier than learning by listening to spoken language.
 You can improve much more quickly.

-The downside to reading early on is that you're going to make a lot of bad phonetic habits.
-Reading biases how you hear the language.
-If you haven't acquired a solid intuitive understanding of the phonetics of the language, the way it will sound in your head when reading will be incorrect, foreign.
-Undoing those habits later is harder than avoiding them in the beginning and requires thousands of hours of listening.
+However, reading early on comes with a significant drawback: you're going to develop bad phonetic habits.
+Reading biases your perception of the language.
+Without acquiring a solid intuitive understanding of the language's phonetics, the way the language sounds in your head while reading will be incorrect and foreign.
+Undoing these habits later is harder than avoiding them in the beginning and requires thousands of hours of listening.

-It's more difficult and takes longer to learn through listening alone.
-You have to rely on nothing but sound in order to understand what's going on.
-But listening practice is what gives you very strong listening abilities.
-The quality of your pronunciation is also largely determined by your ability to perceive the sounds and hear small differences.
+Learning through listening alone is more difficult and takes more time.
+You must rely solely on sound to understand what's going on.
+Yet, listening practice is precisely what gives you very strong listening abilities.
+The quality of your pronunciation is also largely determined by your ability to perceive sounds and detect subtle differences.

-Even if you don't want to put off reading, there is no reason to neglect listening.
-Listening is cheap.
-You can listen while doing something else, in the background.
+Even if you're eager to start reading immediately, never neglect listening.
+Listening is convenient and easy to do.
+You can do it while doing something else, in the background.

 Tags: faq